Balance-Based Cryptography: Physically Computing Any Boolean Function: Introduction

 Besides the AND function, other widely studied Boolean functions include a logical XOR function, a \textit{majority function} (deciding whether there are more 1s than 0s in the inputs), and an \textit{equality function} (deciding whether all inputs are equal).

-Instead of digital protocols, many researchers have developed physical protocols for MPC using portable objects found in everyday life such as cards, coins, and envelopes.
+Instead of digital protocols, many researchers have developed unconventional protocols for MPC using physical objects found in everyday life such as cards, coins, and envelopes.
 These protocols have the benefit that they do not require computers and also allow external observers to verify that all parties truthfully execute them (which is often a challenging task for digital protocols).
-In addition, they are easier to understand and verify the correctness and security, even for non-experts in cryptography, and thus can be used for didactic purpose.
+In addition, they are easier to understand and to verify the correctness and security, even for non-experts, and thus can be used for didactic purposes.

-The vast majority of existing physical protocols use cards as the main tools, thus this area of research is often called \textit{card-based cryptography}.
-During the past decade, card-based cryptography has rapidly gained interest from researchers and has been extensively studied, with dozens of papers published \cite{landscape2,landscape1,landscape3}.
+The vast majority of existing physical protocols use playing cards as the main tools, thus this area of research is often called \textit{card-based cryptography}.
+During the past decade, card-based cryptography has rapidly gained interest and has been extensively studied, with dozens of papers published \cite{landscape2,landscape1,landscape3}.